pirate/wireguard-docs/README.md

 This is the private key for the local node, never shared with other servers.
 All nodes must have a private key set, regardless of whether they are public bounce servers relaying traffic, or simple clients joining the VPN.

-This key can be generated with `wg keygen > example.key`
+This key can be generated with `wg genkey > example.key`

 **Examples**